 What have you seen outside lately?
 A mountain lion at rest, a battle in a tidepool, the birth of baby spiders, a roadside cleft revealing ancient history, an unexpected hailstorm?

 We at Bay Nature would like to hear about your remarkable encounters with wildlife or nature in Northern California.
-We plan to publish a selection of them, edited for style, length and clarity, in the print magazine.
+We will publish a selection of them, edited for style, length and clarity, in the next print magazine (Spring 2023).

 Maybe what you saw is astonishing enough on its own.
 But we are also interested in the human side of such encounters (see mine, above).
 What you were thinking at the time and how the encounter changed you.
 Maybe it calmed or inspired you, scared or angered you.
 Maybe it allowed you to see this creature, place, or moment in a new light — or yourself.
 Maybe it made you laugh.
 Please send your vivid mini-dramas, set in the Bay Area, 100-200 words long, using the form below.

 Thanks to all who submit!
-We’re quite excited to read these.
+We get very excited about reading these.

 — Kate Golden, digital editor